N0tA1dan/C/README.md

 Arrays act just like a variable but with 1 or more instances of data inside it it.

-How an array is structured?

 Arrays need a size so it knows how much memory to reserve.

-example of reserving space for an array
+example of structuring and reserving space for an array
 ```c
 // main.c